shivamujawame/AIW-Infra-Migration/Labfiles/HOL3-exercise4.md

 ## HOL3: Exercise 4: Failover the infrastructure to Azure Cloud

+### Estimated time:

 In this exercise, you will deploy the Failover from on-premises to Azure.
 After setting up replication to Azure for on-premises machines, when your on-premises site goes down, you fail those machines over to Azure.
 After failover, Azure VMs are created from replicated data.

+## Lab objectives

+In this exercise, you will complete the following task:

+- Task 1: Failover the infrastructure to Azure Cloud

+### Task 1: Failover the infrastructure to Azure Cloud

 1. In the **search resources, services and docs bar**, type **Recovery service vaults** and select it from suggestions, as shown below: